Key details

 Enjoy walking through the lovely Suffolk countryside and chatting with others in a relaxed setting.

-We expect the walks to be approximately 45 minutes to an hour or so.
+We expect the walks to be approximately 45 minutes or so, as a gentle stroll around the Barn.

 04